qelectrotech/qelectrotech-doc/source/users/element/element_parts/dynamic_text.rst

     :Frame:

-        The posibility to display the text inside a rectangle frame is provided.
+        The possibility to display the text inside a rectangle frame is provided.

-    :Alignemnt:
+    :Alignment:

         The text position inside the frame can be defined.
 Left, center or right and top, middle or bottom.